What is this?

-PJ Olsson’s Rock Camp is an intensive two-week music program that provides young musicians with real world and life changing experiences.
-Young musicians have an amazing opportunity to work closely with real life professional musicians, audio engineers and technical crew.
+PJ Olsson’s Rock Camp is a two week full-immersion music experience for talented young musicians.
+Rock Camp is intense, offering kids a real world experience that often changes lives and outlooks.
+Young musicians have an amazing opportunity to work closely with professional musicians, technical crews, audio engineers, light designers.

-The Rock Camp kids typically ages 11 – 19, learn and grow through talent discovery, musical development, creative collaboration, relentless rehearsals, production design, aggressive promotion and live performance.
-The Rock Camp concludes with an epic rock concert that thrills and delights an audience of over 1,000 fans.
+The Rock Camp kids, typically ages 12 – 19, learn and grow through talent discovery, musical development, creative collaboration, relentless rehearsals, production design, aggressive promotion and live performance.
+The Rock Camp concludes with an epic rock concert that thrills and delights an audience of 1,000 fans.

-PJ Olsson’s Rock Camp is a pilot program, an experiment if you will, to see what happens when kids have the opportunity to live up to their potential, learn from professionals, collaborate with other talented kids and accomplish challenging goals.
+PJ Olsson’s Rock Camp is a an experiment, to see what happens when kids have the opportunity to live up to their potential, learn from professionals, collaborate with other talented kids and accomplish challenging goals.